Ref.: Mr Zoran Petrović

 ¹ Rothmans Football Yearbook suggests 2,500 in attendance

 Following the previous month's fiery encounter in dreadful conditions in Varna, it was time for the return leg in the Greek capital.
 Whereas Greece had struggled big time and shipped no less than 14 goals in three matches on the road, they had been good value for draws in both their home fixtures with the group's top two teams Denmark and Romania.
 And having conceded four goals inside the final 20 minutes in Bulgaria, as well as having had three players sent off, they will have felt that they had some issues to settle.
-The visitors, on the other hand, were looking for a draw to avoid propping up the final table: anything but a home win would see Bulgaria finish third.
+The visitors, on the other hand, were looking for a draw to avoid propping up the final table: Anything but a home win would see Bulgaria finish third.

 Antonis Georgiadis had brought no less than seven players into the starting line-up in Varna that had previously not featured during these qualifiers.
 Exceptionally, neither of these seven were given a starting berth here, and there were seven others who instead came into the fore who had also not participated so far during the Greek qualification campaign.
 Since the 4-0 defeat in Bulgaria, they had salvaged some pride by drawing 1-1 in Hungary.
 Nine of Greece' starting eleven in Budapest would also kick off the match in Athens, with only defender Khatzimoysiadis and striker Dimitriadis omitted.
 Panionios man Khatzimoysiadis had been one of three debutant starters in Budapest.
-Experienced defender Manolas was back in the mix for his fifth qualifying appearance, while stalwarts like full-back Khatziathanasiou, libero Mavridis and captain Saravakos were absent for the first time on the road to Italy '90: the former and the latter were obviously suspended following their sendings-off in Bulgaria.
+Experienced defender Manolas was back in the mix for his fifth qualifying appearance, while stalwarts like full-back Khatziathanasiou, libero Mavridis and captain Saravakos were absent for the first time on the road to Italia '90: The former and the latter were obviously suspended following their sendings-off in Bulgaria.
 Back in the side was striker Samaras for what would be his third start in this qualification.

 While there had been wholesale changes in the Greek camp, Bulgaria manager Ivan Vutsov kept faith with most of the team that had gone on and completed the rout inside the final 20 minutes of the home tie.
 However, midfielder Georgiev was suspended after his red card, so he had been replaced by Yanchev, who was making his first appearance of these qualifiers.
-There could well have been a change in formation for Bulgaria, who had been 4-3-3 at home, with Yordanov possibly spearheading a midfield diamond, leaving Stoichkov and Iskrenov to deal with forwards' duties.
+There could well have been a change in formation for Bulgaria, who had been 4-3-3 at home, with Yordanov possibly spearheading a midfield diamond on this occasion, leaving Stoichkov and Iskrenov to deal with forwards' duties.
 Kostadinov had been relegated to the substitutes bench, and defender Dochev had come back into the side.
 Without any video evidence to back this up with, italia1990.com suggests Dochev coming into the side at centre half, pushing Bankov into a holding midfield role.
 However, this is just guess work.
 A more defensive approach than in the home game could well have been likely, though.

 Yugoslav Zoran Petrović, from Belgrade, was put in charge of this match.
 After the four sendings-off and total of six yellow cards in the previous encounter, FIFA will have felt the need to have a strong official to oversee proceedings.
 Mr Petrović was well respected despite his fairly tender age of 37 years.
 He had made his international debut almost five years earlier, and this was his ninth international fixture.
 He had also officiated during the 1986 World Cup, where he was in charge of West Germany's 1-0 win over Morocco in the round of 16.